Vegetable Pasta combines your favorite veggies with pasta in a rich, creamy sauce—no heavy cream, milk, flour, or specialty ingredients needed!

 • 1 cup frozen corn

-• 1/2 cup grated Parmesan cheese Note 2
+• 1/2 cup grated Parmesan cheese see note 2

 Instructions

-• PREP: Chop fresh broccoli into small florets.
-If using frozen, let them stand out for a few minutes and then give a quick coarse chop.
+• Chop fresh broccoli into small florets.
+If using frozen, let them stand out for a few minutes, then give a quick coarse chop.
 Measure and set aside.

-• PASTA AND BROCCOLI: Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander.
-(This is so you don't forget to reserve some pasta water before draining the pasta!)
+• Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander (as a reminder to reserve some pasta water before draining it!).
 Bring a large pot (5.5-quart or bigger) of water to boil.
-Once boiling, generously salt the water (I add 1 tablespoon fine sea salt.)
-Return to a boil and then add in the penne.
+Once boiling, generously salt water to season (I add 1 tablespoon salt.)
+Return to a boil and add penne.
 Cook according to package directions, subtracting one minute.
-Two minutes before draining, add in the chopped broccoli.
-Right before draining, remove 1 cup of pasta water and then drain.
+Two minutes before draining, add in chopped broccoli.
+Right before draining, remove 1 cup pasta water and then drain.
 Do not rinse.

-• SERVE: Serve plates of pasta, garnishing with additional basil and Parmesan if desired and a sprinkle of red pepper flakes if using.
+• Serve plates of pasta, garnished with additional basil and Parmesan if desired and a sprinkle of red pepper flakes if using.
 Enjoy immediately!

 Video